eBay/skin/CONTRIBUTING.md

 ## Branching Strategy

-**Never commit feature work directly to the master branch!** The only direct commits that are permitted are fixes to documentation (typos, syntax, etc).
+Do not attempt to commit feature work directly to the `master` branch.
+Pushes to the `master` branch are restricted to admins and should only be used for important corrections to documentation and example code.

-All other branches are "milestone" branches, and "feature work" or "bug fix" branches for those milestones.
+All other branches are "milestone" branches or "issue" branches.

-Every feature or bug fix must go in it's own branch.
+Work for every "issue" must go in it's own branch.
 The branch name will match the issue number.
 For example, for issue number 202, a branch named `202` would be created.

-Feature branches must be created from the relevant milestone branch.
-For example, if feature 202 will go out in the v2.6.7 milestone, then the 202 feature branch must be created from the 2.6.7 milestone branch.
+Issue branches must be created from the relevant milestone branch.
+For example, if issue 202 will go out in the v2.6.7 milestone, then the 202 issue branch must be created from the 2.6.7 milestone branch.

 Every milestone branch must be created from the `master` branch.
 For example, when beginning work on the 2.9.0 release, the `2.9.0` branch would be created from the `master` branch.

-<strike>When work on a feature branch is complete and committed to the branch, the Jenkins CI job must be run on that branch.
-This may result in a new commit being added to the feature branch by the CI machine.
+<strike>When work on an issue branch is complete and committed to the branch, the Jenkins CI job must be run on that branch.
+This may result in a new commit being added to the issue branch by the CI machine.
 After this point, a PR should be sent.</strike>

-When all milestone features are complete, and merged into the milestone branch, a Skin admin will merge the milestone branch into the `master` branch in preparation for the release.
+When all milestone issues are complete, and merged into the milestone branch, a Skin admin will merge the milestone branch into the `master` branch in preparation for the release.

 A milestone branch will be deleted after it has been merged into `master`.
 There is no need to keep these milestone branches lying around, as we can go back to any point in time using tags.
 See the hotfix section below for more details.